Xyl2k/DongleMe/README.md

 ## WHAT'S INTERESTING?

-You will have fews examples on how to [import](/DongleMe/NoEnvelope/dongleme.asm#L125) the ROCKEY4ND DLL API Library in ressouce, drop it and load it.
+You will have fews examples on how to [import](/DongleMe/NoEnvelope/dongleme.asm#L125) the ROCKEY4ND DLL API Library in resource file, drop it and load it.
 Another interesting code can be my [procedure](/DongleAPI/dongleapi.asm#L75) who take P1 and P2 from user and move it into a DW variable.
 DongleDump include also a procedure who hex write and another for [wrapping the text](/DongleDump/dongleDump.asm#L308) with comas, backward slash and carriage return.